 - Blind Date: Another trope suggested by the Muse:"Awkward blind dates."

 - Clap Your Hands If You Believe: The Muse believes that "if the rights to your favorite character haven't entered the public domain, it's because you didn't believe hard enough."

 - Conspiracy Theorist: According to the Muse, everything is either a conspiracy or a Contrived Coincidence.
-No middle grounds."Commit to a motif: everything is conspiracy, or everything is coincidence."
+No middle grounds."Commit to a motif: everything is a conspiracy, or everything is a coincidence."